LironL99/portfolio/4-bit-ALU/README.md

 ## Description
 This module implements a 4-bit ALU that performs various arithmetic and logical operations.

+- **Control Signals**:
+  The ALU operation is controlled using a 4-bit control signal, allowing for easy selection of operations.

+- **Testbench**:
+  A comprehensive testbench has been developed to validate the functionality of the ALU, covering normal cases and edge cases.
+The testbench provides detailed output for each operation, aiding in debugging and verification.

+## Implementation
+- Written in Verilog, the ALU and testbench are structured to facilitate easy modification and testing.
+- The project demonstrates fundamental digital design principles and Verilog coding practices.

 ## Usage
 To simulate the ALU, run the `alu_tb.v` testbench in ModelSim.

+## Author
+Liron Leibovich
+Date: 03/10/2024

 ## Example Outputs
 | Input A | Input B | Control | Result | Overflow |